-The State, through the Health Care Authority (HCA), administers an agent multi-employer Other Post-Employment Benefit plan.
+The state, through the Health Care Authority (HCA), administers an agent multi-employer other post-employment benefit plan.
 The Public Employees Benefits Board (PEBB), created within the HCA, is authorized to design benefits and determine the terms and conditions of employee and retired employee participation and coverage, including establishment of eligibility criteria for both active and retired employees.
 Programs include (medical, dental, life insurance and long-term disability insurance)(5).

-Employers participating in the plan include the State of Washington (which includes general government agencies and higher education institutions), 57 of the state's K-12 school districts and educational service districts (ESDs), and 206 political subdivisions and tribal governments.
-Additionally, the PEBB plan is available to the retirees of the remaining 247 K-12 school districts and ESDs.
+Employers participating in the plan include the state of Washington (which includes general government agencies and higher education institutions), 60 of the state's K-12 school districts and educational service districts (ESDs), and 221 political subdivisions and tribal governments.
+Additionally, the PEBB plan is available to the retirees of the remaining 237 K-12 school districts and ESDs.
 The District's retirees are eligible to participate in the PEBB plan under this arrangement.

 According to state law, the Washington State Treasurer collects a fee from all school district entities which have employees that are not current active members of the state Health Care Authority but participate in the state retirement system.
 The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees that elect to purchase their health care benefits through the state Health Care Authority.
-For the fiscal year 2016-17, the District was required to pay the HCA \$65.25 per month per full-time equivalent employee to support the program, for a total payment of \$95,545.50 this assessment to the District is set forth in the State's operating budget and is subject to change on an annual basis.
-This amount is not actuarially determined and is not placed in a trust to pay the obligations for postemployment health care benefits.
+For the fiscal year 2015-2016, the District was required to pay the HCA \$65.25 per month per full-time equivalent employee to support the program, for a total payment of \$147,894.72.
+For the fiscal year 2016-2017, the District was required to pay the HCA \$64.39 per month per full-time equivalent employee to support the program, for a total payment of \$148,177.49.
+This assessment to the District is set forth in the state's operating budget and is subject to change on an annual basis.
+This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.

 The District has no control over the benefits offered to retirees, the rates charged to retirees, nor the fee paid to the Health Care Authority.
-The District does not determine its Annual Required Contribution nor the Net Other Post-Employment Benefit obligation associated with this plan.
+The District does not determine its annual required contribution nor the net other post-employment benefit obligation associated with this plan.
 Accordingly, these amounts are not shown on the financial statements.
-This is a departure from GAAP.